MichaelTheriot/js-machines/README.md

 * Reducing NFA to DFA
 * Convert RegExp to NFA
-* Convert to symbol object lookups
+* Convert to symbol property lookups

 ## General usage